Maximus5/ConEmu/README.md

+## Please VOTE! - ConEmu has been selected to be on the ballot for the May 2015 Community Choice SourceForge project of the Month!

+Voting will end on will end on 2015 April 15.
+User must be registered at SourceForge.net to vote.

+Just post in the voting thread (https://sourceforge.net/p/potm/discussion/vote/thread/ca38c9ae/):

+    VOTE: conemu

 ## About ConEmu
 ConEmu-Maximus5 is a Windows console emulator with tabs, which represents multiple consoles as one customizable GUI window with various features.